transloadit/uppy.io/docs/user-interfaces/dashboard.md

 Set to `null` to disable the “Done” button.

-#### `showSelectedFiles: true`
+#### `showSelectedFiles`

-Show the list (grid) of selected files with preview and file name.
+Show the list of added files with a preview and file information (`Boolean`, default: `true`).

 In case you are showing selected files in your own app’s UI and want the Uppy Dashboard to only be a picker, the list can be hidden with this option.

-See also `disableStatusBar` option, which can hide the progress and upload button.
+See also [`disableStatusBar`](#disablestatusbar) option, which can hide the progress and upload button.

-#### `showRemoveButtonAfterComplete: false`
+#### `showRemoveButtonAfterComplete`

-Sometimes you might want to let users remove an uploaded file.
+Show the remove button on every file after a successful upload (`Boolean`, default: `false`).

 Enabling this option only shows the remove `X` button in the Dashboard UI, but to actually send a request you should listen to [`file-removed`](https://uppy.io/docs/uppy/#file-removed) event and add your logic there.

+Example:
 ```js
 uppy.on('file-removed', (file, reason) => {
   if (reason === 'removed-by-user') {